 Reducing in-transit time lowers the chance that you’ll experience stockouts that could eventually harm your product’s ranking in Amazon searches.

-Shipping directly to the customer from your warehouse (rather than shipping to an Amazon facility, and then to the customer) streamlines the transportation process, and minimizes the risk of supply chain complications, such as delays or accidents.
+Shipping directly to the customer from your warehouse (rather than shipping to an Amazon facility, and then to the customer) streamlines the transportation process, and minimises the risk of supply chain complications, such as delays or accidents.

-Amazon Direct Fulfillment cons
+Amazon Direct Fulfilment cons

 More work for sellers